liferay/liferay-docs/discover/analytics-cloud/articles/02-getting-started/00-getting-started-intro.markdown

 your Analytics Cloud usage.

 If no data sources are connected, a message near the top of the main area tells you so and links you to the page for adding data sources.
-Your Liferay DXP instances are a rich source for customer data.
-Adding a Liferay DXP instance as a data source is next.
+Adding data sources is next.